- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - If you want to try the Word add-in in your browser, you can use a command like:

-npm run start -- web --document {url}Where {url} It is the address of a Word document stored in OneDrive or in a library of SharePoint to which you have access.
-If for some reason the add-in does not load correctly in Office on the web, you can resort to manual installation and manual removal of the locally loaded manifest.
+npm run start -- web --document {url}Where {url} is the address of a Word document stored in OneDrive or a SharePoint library that you have access to.
+If for some reason the add-in doesn't load correctly in Office on the web, you can manually install and then manually remove the locally loaded manifest.

 - Once the document is uploaded, you can open the task pane from the tab Home by clicking on the button Show task paneBy clicking the link Run In the panel, the typical example inserts a "Hello, world" with its own style into the document.